sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ## Appendix A - Product Architectural Boundaries

+A given Product has the following architectural boundaries, used by Enterprise Architecture to provide strategic advice:

 - ***Business Alignment***, to the [Business Capability Model](https://dialogue/grp/EA-AE/SitePages/DBCM.aspx).
 - ***Information Profile***, defined by the following attributes:
   - Privacy, manifested by a Privacy Impact Assessment, includes Retention and Disposition rules)